Debbie Phillips

 Debbie Phillips (born October 12, 1969) is a former Democratic member of the Ohio House of Representatives, representing the 92nd District until 2009, then the 94th District from 2012 onward after the districts were redrawn.
 She also served as assistant minority whip.
-She is currently the development director for Rural Action.
+She is currently the CEO of Rural Action.

 Career

 A graduate of Ohio University, Phillips sat on Athens City Council where she chaired the Planning and Development Committee.
 She was also the executive director of the Ohio Fair Schools Campaign.

 Ohio House of Representatives

 Phillips initially ran for the Ohio House in 2006, when incumbent Jimmy Stewart was vying for a third term.
 In a contested race which proved to be undecided on election night, Stewart narrowly defeated Phillips with 51.08% of the vote.

 In 2008, Phillips opted to run again.
 However, with Stewart now running for the Ohio Senate, Phillips quickly became the favorite to win the seat.
 Instead, she faced Athens County Auditor Jill Thompson in the general election, who proved to be a viable candidate.
 In the end, Phillips won with her second try, securing 50.47% of the vote.

 In 2010, Phillips was a top target for House Republicans, who saw her as vulnerable in the Republican leaning district.
 Fielded was Mike Hunter, a retired lieutenant colonel with the State Highway Patrol.
 However, she won reelection with 52.59% of the vote.
 After the election and with Democrats now in the minority, House colleagues chose Phillips to serve as assistant minority whip.
-She also is serving on the committees of Rules and Reference, Finance and Appropriations and its Primary and Secondary Education Subcommittee, Education, and Agriculture and Natural Resources.
+She also served on the committees of Rules and Reference, Finance and Appropriations and its Primary and Secondary Education Subcommittee, Education, and Agriculture and Natural Resources.

 Phillips won re-election to a 4th term in November 2014, narrowly defeating Republican Yolan Dennis 50.68% to 49.32%.
 Phillips was barred from running for another term in 2016 due to Ohio term-limit laws.